-A rollover crash can cause devastating injuries, especially if the vehicle’s roof collapses.
+A rollover car accident can cause devastating injuries, especially if the vehicle’s roof collapses.
 Even if the roof survives the initial impact, the car may remain flipped over for hours after an accident, placing the victims at risk of further head and neck trauma.
 When this happens, victims and their families may be owed compensation from the manufacturer of the roof that should have kept them safe.

 How Car Manufacturers Contribute to Roof Crush Injuries